-288.200 $\,$ Except in cases to which NRS 288.205 and 288.215, or NRS 288.217 apply:
+288.200 Except in cases to which NRS 288.205 and 288.215, or NRS 288.217 apply:

-l.
+i.
 If

-(a) The parties have failed to reach an agreement after at least [six] four meetings of negotiations; and either party to the dispute, at any time after April 1, may submit the dispute to an impartial fact finder for the findings and recommendations of the fact finder.
+- (a) The parties have failed to reach an agreement after at least six ffour meetings of negotiations; and - (b) The parties have participated in mediation and by April 1, have not reached agreement, - either party to the dispute, at any time after April 1, may submit the dispute to an impartial fact finder for the findings and recommendations of the fact finder.
 The findings and recommendations of the fact finder are not binding on the parties except as provided in subsections 5, 6 and 11.
-The mediator of a dispute may also be chosen by the parties to serve as the fact finder.
+The mediator of a dispute may also be chosen by the parties to serve as the fact finder. - 2.
+If the parties are unable to agree on an impartial fact finder or a panel of neutral arbitrators within 5 days, either party may request from the American Arbitration Association or the Federal Mediation and Conciliation Service a list of seven potential fact finders.
+If the parties are unable to agree upon which arbitration service should be used, the Federal Mediation and Conciliation Service must be used.
+Within 5 days after receiving a list from the applicable arbitration service, the parties shall select their fact finder from this list by alternately striking one name until the name of only one fact finder remains, who will be the fact finder to hear the dispute in question.
+The employee organization shall strike the first name.